awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-users.md

    For more information, see [How IAM Users Sign In to AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_sign-in.html) in the *IAM User Guide*\.
 **Important**
-The user's password is not included in the generated email\.
+The user's password isn't included in the generated email\.
 You must provide them to the user in a way that complies with your organization's security guidelines\.

 **To add permissions for an existing user**